Cxbx-Reloaded/Cxbx-Reloaded/README.md

 Please note that Debug builds are significantly slower, but may help diagnose a problematic title.

 ## Windows
-**NOTE:** We do not recommend to open CMakeLists.txt from Visual Studio as the generated files are not generating in build directory.
+**NOTE:** It's not recommended to open CMakeLists.txt from Visual Studio, as it won't generate files in the build directory.

 ### Prerequisites
 1. [Visual Studio 2017](https://www.visualstudio.com/downloads/) (2019 might work, but is not officially supported yet)